coreytan00/passbankgit/README.md

 Welcome to Corey's Simple Password Bank!

 Uses a master password encoded by hashlib.md5 to access the bank.
+Basic encryption and cascade file deletion for save files.
 _____________________________________________
 How to Run: